MarkFzp/mobile-aloha/README.md

 ### Project Website: https://tonyzhaozh.github.io/aloha/

+This codebase contains implementation for teleoperation and data collection with real robots.
+It is tested for Ubuntu 20.04 + ROS 1 noetic, with an ongoing ROS 2 compatibility effort.

 ### Repo Structure
 - ``config``: a config for each robot, designating the port they should bind to, more details in quick start guide.
 - ``launch``: a ROS launch file for all 4 cameras and all 4 robots.